Heathmont Historic Walk (Heathmont)

 7. Washusen Road - Heathmont's pioneer development was based on orchards.
 Many families were German.
 One local example was the Washusen orchard of 24 acres on land bought in 1913.
 A large community gathering in 1966 farewelled the Washusens, the last of the orchardists, as Heathmont changed from orchard to residential suburb.

 8. Heathmont Reserve - Cricket and tennis, both very popular with the early orchardists, were first played near the station.
 Famous Heathmont sportsmen have included test cricketer Ian Callen, national baseballer John Ramsden, football player and coach Ron Barassi and world record distance runner Ron Clarke.
+There is a playground and water tap at the reserve.

-9. Presbyterian Church - The St Andrew's Church building opened in 1959, and after the 1977 forming of the Uniting Church, it was re-dedicated as a Presbyterian Church
+9. Presbyterian Church - The St Andrew's Church building opened in 1959, and after the 1977 forming of the Uniting Church, it was re-dedicated as a Presbyterian Church.

 10. Anglican Church - Land was bought in 1950, and services were held from 1953 and a building opened in 1955.
 Early memories include the use of a Washusen truck for Sunday School picnics to Frankston.